CityScienceLabSH/CS_cityscopeJS/README.md

 - open terminal and use `GH.sh` to build the a local `dist` folder
 - make changes to `.sh` to fit your static `https` and GitHub pages location

-## Troubleshooting

-Note: CityScopeJS relies on a server system to send/recieve the scanned grid.
-This system is called cityIO.
-Before running CityScopeJS, make sure cityIO server is on.
-You can do so by visiting https://cityio.media.mit.edu.
-If the server is offline, leave us an issue here: https://github.com/CityScope/CS_CityIO_Backend/issues/46.

-For all other issues, please follow steps above and leave an issue in this repo.

 ---

 ## The true story behind CityScopeJS